AI Courses for Kids: The 10 Best Online Classes Compared

 Key Takeaways

-- โFree tools are great for exploration but lack structured progression from concept to concept
+- โFree tools (Teachable Machine, Code.org) are great for exploration but lack structured progression from concept to concept

-- โNo single platform is perfect for everyone โ this guide helps you match the right option to your situation
+- โNo single platform is perfect for everyone โ this guide compares all 10 so you can match the right one to your child

-What Makes a Good AI Course for Kids?
+What Makes a Good AI Course or Class for Kids?

 A good AI course for kids should be structured โ each lesson builds on the last, not just a random collection of videos.
 It should be age-appropriate, meaning the explanations, examples, and interface match your child's developmental stage.
 A 10-year-old and a 16-year-old need very different approaches to the same concept.